 Andrew Lawrence-King applies the latest academic insights into surviving historical documents and channels Monteverdi's c1608 publications to set Rinuccini's complete libretto around the surviving musical fragments, allowing the drama and emotions of Arianna's Lament to be experienced in their full operatic context for the first time since the seventeenth century.

 Arianna a la recherche was premiered in a production with historical staging by OPERA OMNIA at Moscow State Theatre 'Natalya Sats' in 2017.
-A CD recording is in progress.
 The opera will be performed in a semi-staged production by the Estonian Philharmonic Chamber Choir & Ensemble Floridante in 2023.